mode19/humanreadable/docs/about.md

 permalink: /about/
 ---

-A place for articles related to compters, Linux, Open-source, Programming, Technology etc.
+A place for articles on computers, Linux, open-source, programming, technology etc.